murderteeth/rarity-masterwork/README.md

 Please join me and say thanks to these great folks:

 ### Hrunting
 Hrunting is a table-top DM guru and has been advising on how to adapt d20 to solidity in a way that stays genuine to both the rules and spirit of the system.
-Hrunting was also first to point out that we need masterwork crafting before magic crafting.
+Hrunting was also first to point out that Rarity needs masterwork crafting before magic crafting.

 ### [zgohr](https://github.com/zgohr), creator of [Rarity Homestead](https://rarityhomestead.com/)
 Homestead wrote the first draft of the masterwork dungeon and core library.
 This was a challenging task and Homestead delivered, contributing direction and insights in addition to code.

 ### [RarityExtended](https://rarityextended.com/)
-The Extended team kindly reviewed and gave feedback to masterwork.
-Masterwork has also borrowed some great ideas from their [Rarity Extended Lib](https://github.com/Rarity-Extended/rarity_extended_lib).
+The Extended team kindly reviewed and gave feedback on masterwork.
+Masterwork also borrows some great ideas from Extended's [Rarity Extended Lib](https://github.com/Rarity-Extended/rarity_extended_lib).

 ### [CryptoShuraba](https://www.metaland.game/)
-The Shuraba team has given a review and great feedback on masterwork.
+The Shuraba team gave a review and great feedback on masterwork.
 In addtion, they generously granted the project 1300 MST.